Economic Outcomes of Long Term Childhood Poverty

 In any given year, both the U.K. and U.S. have a large part of their population living in poverty.
 In the UK, 2015/2016 estimates showed 16% of all people living in low income before accounting for housing costs.
 Even higher poverty rates were recorded among children.
 The pattern of higher poverty levels among children than adults also holds in the US.
 For 2016, the U.S. Census Bureau estimated the official poverty rate at 12.7%, and its estimate of poverty among children was 18%.

 There is a large body of evidence documenting the negative association between poverty and children's health, nutrition, social and cognitive development, their home and neighborhood environments, and their achievement in school.
-Recognition of these adverse effects are reflected in a variety of policies, including the U.K.'s Child Poverty Act of 2010, which sets ambitious targets towards dramatically reducing childhood poverty by 2020/2021, and a variety of policies and programs in the U.S. across all levels of government.
+Recognition of these adverse effects is reflected in a variety of policies.
+These include the U.K.'s Child Poverty Act of 2010, which set ambitious targets towards dramatically reducing childhood poverty by 2020/2021 (targets that were later abolished by the government in 2016), the Child Poverty Bill being put forward in Scotland to make it the only part of the UK with statutory targets to reduce child poverty by 2030, and a variety of policies and programs in the U.S. across all levels of government.